stanfordLINQS/Qubit-Discovery/pypi-readme.md

 With these capabilities, you can easily optimize any superconducting circuit for decoherence time, anharmonicity, charge sensitivity, or other desired targets.

 A description of the theory involved and example application is provided in the following paper:
-> Taha Rajabzadeh, Alex Boulton-McKeehan, Sam Bonkowsky, David I. Schuster, Amir H. Safavi-Naeini, _A General Framework for Gradient-Based Optimization of Superconducting Quantum Circuits using Qubit Discovery as a Case Study_, arXiv:2408.12704 (2024), https://arxiv.org/abs/2408.12704.
+> Taha Rajabzadeh, Alex Boulton-McKeehan, Sam Bonkowsky, David I. Schuster, Amir H. Safavi-Naeini, "A General Framework for Gradient-Based Optimization of Superconducting Quantum Circuits using Qubit Discovery as a Case Study", arXiv:2408.12704 (2024), https://arxiv.org/abs/2408.12704.

 If qubit-discovery is useful to you, we welcome contributions to its development and maintenance!
 Use of the package in publications may be acknowledged by citing the above paper.